 What environmental areas can I work in?

-Careers in the environmental sector can be split into two groups:
+Careers in the sector can be divided into three main categories:

-• Environment - air quality, conservation, corporate social responsibility (CSR), environmental assessment, environmental science, sustainable development, waste management and water quality
+• Environment - including air quality, conservation, corporate social responsibility (CSR), environmental assessment, environmental science, sustainable development, waste management, and water quality.

 There are also many land and animal-related careers, including: